 - Once you’ve got that sorted in your head, then you ask yourself: “What do I want to spend my 8 hours a day doing?”

 There is a LOT more to take away from this podcast but the three things above formed the core of my epiphany.

 In my head, my goal over the last year has been to lay the foundations for creating some level of passive income where, if I had another baby, I wouldn’t need to work in the first three months of their life.
 Fact is though; I don’t want to do all the things necessary to create that passive income.
-And as Sonia Simone reminded me recently (in the comments here) there’s an awful LOT of work involved in creating a ‘passive’ income – work that I wouldn’t enjoy and work that takes a huge amount of time!
+And as Sonia Simone reminded me once, there’s an awful LOT of work involved in creating a ‘passive’ income – work I wouldn’t enjoy and work that takes a huge amount of time!

 The other thing I have been doing is laying the foundations for a career in consulting.
 I certainly have the skills and knowledge to consult on a range of topics, but the simple fact is, doing one-on-one consults is a negative energy thing for me – I am good at it, but it drains me.